 The Texas Chain Saw Massacre (1974) is one of the undeniable genre landmarks of the modern era.
 Its sequels have fared less well.
 Original director Tobe Hooper went onto make the fine The Texas Chainsaw Massacre 2 (1986) but most inexplicably regard that as a trashing of the original.
 This third film, which no longer has any of the creative talents that appeared behind or in the original involved, poses as a direct sequel to The Texas Chain Saw Massacre that pretends that the second film never occurred.

 There was a subsequent sequel The Return of the Texas Chainsaw Massacre/The Texas Chainsaw Massacre: A New Generation (1994).
 The Texas Chainsaw Massacre (2003) was a remake of the original, which then led to a prequel to the events with The Texas Chainsaw Massacre: The Beginning (2006).
-Texas Chainsaw (2013) was a further sequel to the original and was followed by a prequel Leatherface (2017).
+Texas Chainsaw (2013) was a further sequel to the original and was followed by a prequel Leatherface (2017) and another sequel Texas Chainsaw Massacre (2022).